ubleipzig/lod_spcht/README/SPCHT_old.md

   * Values: `dict` and `marc`

-* `graph` - the actual mapping to linked data.
+* `predicate` - the actual mapping to linked data.
 Before sending sparql queries the script will shorten all entries accordingly.
 If you have multiple entries of the same source they will be grouped.
 I decided that for this kind of configuration file it is best to leave as many information to the bare eye as possible.
-You can define a new graph for a fall back if there ever arises the need to do it in one node.
-If you don't do so the fall back node will inherit the his `graph` from the parent node. (*if you have a very exotic 4 staged node and redefine the graph in the second fall back, the third will use the graph of its parent which is the second fall back, not the root node.
-I honestly see not a use case for this but the functionality was easily enough to obtain. **Note: you can change the graph but not the type of that node in fall backs, which limits future use cases***)
+You can define a new predicate for a fall back if there ever arises the need to do it in one node.
+If you don't do so the fall back node will inherit the his `predicate` from the parent node. (*if you have a very exotic 4 staged node and redefine the predicate in the second fall back, the third will use the predicate of its parent which is the second fall back, not the root node.
+I honestly see not a use case for this but the functionality was easily enough to obtain. **Note: you can change the predicate but not the type of that node in fall backs, which limits future use cases***)

   * Values: `a fully qualify graph descriptor string`